 We take a holistic approach recognising and addressing pre-existing conditions, age and lifestyle factors that may increase an employee’s risk of injury and illness.
 The programme also includes voluntary health screening and services, such as skin checks, bowel cancer screenings, employee medicals and flu vaccinations.

 Our dedicated wellbeing programme Live Better, Work Better, focuses on support for our people’s physical and psychological health.
 As part of this programme, our Mental Health Framework and Peer Support Network, raise awareness of mental health issues, providing and connecting support services, and training team members and leaders to be able to help others.
 While an online Wellness Hub provides resources to improve holistic health such as fitness workouts, mindfulness and sleep support, hypnotherapy and webinars.

 We have an ongoing comprehensive occupational hygiene programme based on identified health risks, which includes:

-- procedures in our health and safety management system that outline the minimum requirements for the management of work that can impact on workers’ health
+procedures in our Occupational Health and Safety Management System that outline the minimum requirements for the management of work that can impact on workers’ health

 a personal monitoring programme that includes ongoing measurement of personal exposures to health affecting agents, for example, noise, dust, welding fumes, organic vapours, legionella and the quality of potable water